d33pster/optioner/README.md

     Args:
-        arg (str): argument you need the value of
+        arg (str): argument you need the value of count (int | optional): no of values you are expecting.
+Default is one

     Returns:
-        str | None_: returns value of argument or None
+        str | tuple | None_: returns value of argument or None
 ```

 usage: